rickviper/rickviper/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ullas Roy
 =================================================================================================================================

-Web Developer | Programmer | AI Enthusiast
+Web Developer | Programmer | AI Geek
 ------------------------------------------

 I am a passionate CSE undergrad diving deep into the world of programming.
 Currently exploring the realms of Full Stack WebDev and AI, eager to expand my knowledge and skills. 💻Open to collaborations and learning opportunities.
 Let's connect and create something awesome together! 💡 🌟When I'm not coding, you might find me, gaming, reading, exploring new tech, or enjoying the great outdoors! 🏞️